ayush-khatrii/wordifynumbers/README.md

 - Converts numerical values into words.
 - Handles numbers up to crores for Indian numbering system.
-- Easy-to-use API for seamless integration into your projects.
+- Easy-to-use and seamless integration into your projects.

 ## Installation